 Based on the evaluation of the pilot phase, as well as feedback and recommendations from the participating mentors and mentees, TF2 adapted the program’s design to improve the experience.
 In this second cycle, 91 mentors and 123 mentees successfully completed the GMP.
 TFII commissioned a Young and Emerging external evaluator to evaluate the project to inform the design of the third cycle.
 The report can be found here.

 The third phase of the EY-GMP 2020 is currently being implemented with 25 mentor and mentee pairs from all over the world.
 The program will last for four months and focuses on strengthening mentor and mentee relationships, peer-to-peer learning, and includes both advanced and basic module levels.
 The 2020 EYGMP cycle utilizes a Learning Management System (LMS) for mentor and mentee engagement.

-The fourth phase of the EY-GMP 2021 is currently being implemented with 34 mentors and 42 mentees from all over the world.
-The program will last for four months and focuses on strengthening mentor and mentee relationships, peer-to-peer learning, and networking activities.
+The fourth phase of the EY-GMP 2021 was implemented with 34 mentors and 42 mentees from all over the world.
+The program lasted four months and focuses on strengthening mentor and mentee relationships, peer-to-peer learning, and networking activities.

 The EYGMP 2021 includes the following components: